 Program reporting is focused on monitoring the effectiveness of a program in terms of how well it directs incoming contacts along the right paths, and whether it presents them with the right content at the right time.
 It can also give helpful insights into the volume of traffic a program is processing.

-It is not designed to give meaningful analysis of a particular marketing strategy.
+Program reporting is not designed to give meaningful analysis of a particular marketing strategy.
 For that you need to use the reporting screens for each channel or, preferably, Smart Insight.

 On this page you get an overview of the program with a clear snapshot of how well the campaign is functioning, and of the traffic passing through it.